 Nutrition education will be integrated into other subjects as appropriate to complement, not replace, the health education program.

-The school department will provide foods that meet or exceed the federal nutrition standards and adequate time for students to obtain food and eat, luncwill be scheduledscheduled as close to the middle of the school day as possible adequate space to eat and a clean and safe meal environment
+The school department will provide foods that meet or exceed the federal nutrition standards and adequate time for students to obtain food and eat.
+Lunch will be scheduled as close to the middle of the school day as possible with adequate space to eat and in a clean and safe meal environment.

-Student and parent/guardian organizations will be encouraged to engage in fundraising projects that are supportive of healthy eating and student wellness
+Student and parent/guardian organizations will be encouraged to engage in fundraising projects that are supportive of healthy eating and student wellness.

 Social/Emotional Well-being